The Marriage Supper of the Lamb

 After we repent of our sins and turn to Elohim for the cleansing of the blood of His Son, and as we spend time with Yahushua in prayer and the study of His word, we partake of the Father’s Spirit and life, and we become transformed into His likeness.
 What food does for the body, so the Word does to our inherited, fallen, human nature!
 “So shall My word be that goeth forth out of My mouth: It shall not return unto Me void, but it shall accomplish that which I please, and it shall prosper in the thing whereto I sent it” (Isaiah 55:11).
 Even the transformation of a sinner into a saint!

 If you presently do not spend time reading the Bible, take time to read it and see what happens in your life.
 For those of us that do, you already know what can happen in your life.
-That in a nutshell is how we exchange our “filthy rags” for the “fine linen” which is described in this chapter as the “righteousness of saints” and which we must have in order to attend the marriage supper of the Lamb.
+That in a nutshell is how we exchange our “filthy rags” for the “fine linen” which is described in this chapter as the “righteousness of saints” and what we must have in order to attend the marriage supper of the Lamb.
 This white garment was provided for us in the redemption Messiah wrought out for us in the atoning sacrifice made at the cross.
 It was made to bring us into “one” (at-one-ment) with the Father!

-As Yahushua revealed His Father to us when He lived on planet earth, so those who have been redeemed by the blood of the Lamb and restored into Elohim’s likeness by the gift of His Spirit will be revealing once again to those living in the last days of earth’s history what Elohim is like.
+As Yahushua revealed His Father to us when He lived on planet earth, so those who have been redeemed by the blood of the Lamb and restored into Elohim’s likeness by the gift of His Spirit will be revealing once again to those living in the last days of earth’s history what Elohim is truly like.